cornell-ece2300/ece2300-docs/docs/ece2300-fpga-primer.md

  - __Directory, Name, Top-Level Entity__:
     - Using the file searcher, create a new directory for your project in your Documents.
-Name it `lab1_primer`.
-Select this as the "working directory" for your project - the path should look like `C:/Users/netid/Documents/lab1_primer`
+Name it `lab1-primer`.
+Select this as the "working directory" for your project - the path should look like `C:/Users/netid/Documents/lab1-primer`
-    - Name your project `lab1_primer` by typing in the appropriate field.
+    - Name your project `lab1-primer` by typing in the appropriate field.
       The "top-level design entity" should be automatically filled appropriately
     - Click _Next_
    ![](img/lab1-primer-quartus-directory.png)

+!!! warning "Incorrect Folder"

+    If Quartus gives an error that it can't create the project, make sure that you're creating the project in your `Documents` folder.
+Quartus will give a default location of its installation folder - make sure to change this.

  - __Project Type__:
     - Select "Empty Project
     - Click _Next_